 In the wild, land hermit crabs are omnivores, meaning they eat both plant and animal matter.
 In captivity, their diet should be based on a balanced commercial food supplemented with a variety of fresh foods and treats.

-There are a few good commercial diets available - depending on where you live it may be difficult to find them at the smaller pet shops, though.
+There are a few good commercial diets available—depending on where you live it may be difficult to find them at the smaller pet shops, though.
 Fortunately, there are mail order sources readily available.
 Florida Marine Research is a good source of time-tested commercial food, as well as treats.
-Zoo-Med is also another balanced diet from a reputable manufacturer and makes a pelleted diet as well as a canned food to tempt even the pickiest eaters.
+Zoo-Med is another balanced diet from a reputable manufacturer who makes a pelleted diet and canned food to tempt even the pickiest eaters.
 PetDiscounters.com carries FMR and Zoo-Med foods along with a good variety of other foods.

 Pelleted foods can be fed once a day, and should be crushed especially for smaller crabs.
 They can also be moistened if desired.
 Uneaten food, including the pelleted/commercial foods, should be removed daily.

 While the commercial diets are convenient and most are quite well balanced, they should be supplemented with fresh foods.
 Hermit crabs seem particularly fond of having a varied diet.
 A wide variety of foods from the list below should be offered on a rotating basis (a few each day, then a handful of others the next, and so on).